DevilCoders/self-improving-DRL-model/Docs/training.md

 ## Agent-specific Notes

-- **PPO / A3C**: continue to rely on Generalised Advantage Estimation.
-Extra heads for dynamics, meta-values, and behaviour priors tighten convergence when mixing offline replays with live samples.
+- **PPO / A3C / A2C**: continue to rely on Generalised Advantage Estimation.
+Extra heads for
+  dynamics, meta-values, intrinsic rewards, option routing, and behaviour priors tighten convergence when mixing offline replays with live samples.
 - **SAC**: unchanged interface but benefits from the richer diagnostics to adapt the entropy temperature via RLHF signals.